What if I Don’t Have the Right A Levels?See All Uni Advice Articles

 When students conduct re-sits, the examining board will take the best scores to make up the final grade.
 This means if you received a B on the test one year and sat it the following year again, but received a C, the examining board takes your best grade regardless.
 And if the re-sit still doesn’t give you the right grade there is still clearing.

 Clearing is available to all students applying to university who haven’t been offered a place or haven’t received the right grades to go to the universities of their choice.
 It opens just before A Level results and usually lasts until the end of September.
 Students can contact universities that have available courses to receive an offer or choose a different course that requires lower grades.

-Will this affect my student loan?
+Will my A Levels affect my student loan?

 It only causes problems if you don’t contact the Student Loans Company.
 Once you have changed your course and/or university, you need to contact SFE (Student Finance England) to tell them what has happened.
 That way they can get in touch with your new university and set up the right details for you to get your student loan in enough time.
 The longer you leave it then you might have to wait a while until you get your money, and this might make Freshers boring!

 There are still lots of options for you to take.
 Firstly you can find a course and defer it for a year, which means your place is kept, but you take a year out and then go to university the next year.
 If you’ve become unsure on what you want to study, then you can cancel your application and apply for the next year.
 But remember, you have to start your application in the autumn so there might not be a long period of time between A-Level results and applying for the next year.
 Or you can take a gap year to travel and try to find your answers there, you can get a job to gain experience and save while you make up your mind, or even get valuable work experience to help you get into university the following year also.
 If that appeals to you, then make sure you’re aware of all of the pros and cons of a gap year, before you decide to take one.